LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 Finally, we have enough knowledge of quaternions to calculate rotations.

 Multiplying a 3D vector by a 4D quaternion will result in a rotation and scaling in 4 dimensions.
-To avoid scaling, we can use a unit quaternion.
+To avoid scaling, we use only unit quaternions.
-To avoid a 4th dimension, we pre-multiply by the unit quaternion and post-multiply by its conjugate:
+To avoid a 4th dimension, we pre-multiply by the quaternion and post-multiply by its conjugate:

 $$ v_r = qvq^{*} $$